03/25/2009 This morning was a day of work

 After that we slipped the mooring and sailed down to the town of Dewey.
 It is a small town with two ferry docks.
 There is a people-only ferry and a separate vehicle ferry.
 We took the dinghy in and walked around town for a little.
 It is a quiet little place and most of the shops were closed when we arrived.
 There was a large regatta sponsored by Heinecken there last week and I am sure the locals are all recovering from the onslaught of the racers for the weekend.

 03/27/2009 After a calm night on a mooring ball provided by the town, we raised the main again and sailed over to the eastern end of Vieques.
 Two days of sailing.
 What a dream.
 The seas were choppy with 3-5 foot seas from the aftermath of the front.
-The skies have cleared and it is a beautiful day.
-As we came upon the eastern point of the island there were good seas crashing into shore line.

 We sailed around the point and as we were making such good time, I decided we could stop in a bay, Bahia Salina del Sur, that used to be part of the military install here on Vieques.
 The Navy used this installation for practices and maneuvers, that included strafing live bomb drops.
 This had been going on since the late 40s until local protesting brought the end to the use of the facility in 2003.